/ May 13, 2026

 Tyre Size 265/60 R18

-The 3,000 kg towing capacity is 500 kg less than the Ranger or Hilux, so if you’re planning to drag a Jurgens Safari around the country, you might need more grunt.
-But for 90% of buyers towing a boat, caravan, or trailer, it’s perfectly adequate.
+The 3,000 kg towing capacity is 500 kg less than the Ranger or Hilux, so if you’re dragging a Jurgens Safari around the country, you might need more grunt.
+But for 90% of buyers, it’s perfectly adequate.

-Off-road, the Landtrek comes with proper 4×4 hardware including low-range, a rear diff lock, and Hill Descent Control (though some owners report the HDC can be glitchy).
-The 235 mm ground clearance is respectable, and the approach/departure angles are good enough for serious gravel travel.
+Off-road, the Landtrek has proper 4×4 hardware including low-range, a rear diff lock, and Hill Descent Control (though some owners report HDC glitches).
+The 235 mm ground clearance is respectable.

 ✅ Landtrek Strengths